syncfusion-content/blazor-docs/blazor/menu-bar/data-source-binding-and-custom-menu-items.md

 ![Data Binding in Blazor MenuBar](./images/blazor-menubar-data-binding.png)

-N> In the above example, `Items` proeprty is used for rendering menu, So that TValue is specified as `MenuItemModel`.
+N> The `TValue` in the above example is specified as `MenuItemModel` because the menu is rendered using the `Items` property.

 ## Custom Menu Bar Items